sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * [SAS/STAT](https://support.sas.com/en/software/sas-stat-support.html#documentation) provides a comprehensive set of tools for statistical methods and visualisation techniques.

 As you might have noticed, **SAS is truly wide and varied** in the range of applications and tools it offers.
+However, **these are not freely available**, for some you require a *specific license*, for others you need to have the tool *installed on your SAS Server first*.

 Now let's move on to more practical stuff!
 Let's open **SAS Studiio**, a free and open platform for you to practice with SAS.